-In 2022, the Compensation Committee increased the base salary of Mr. Gianoni effective February 16, 2022 and the base salaries of our other NEOs, effective July 1, 2022.
-The Compensation Committee made these adjustments after taking into consideration the individual achievements of each NEO, in recognition of our success in delivering on our 2021 strategic priorities, the recommendations of our CEO (except with respect to his own base salary), and the factors described above.
+In 2023, the Compensation Committee increased the base salaries of certain of our NEOs, effective July 1, 2023.
+The Compensation Committee made these adjustments after taking into consideration the individual achievements of each NEO, in recognition of our success in delivering on our 2022 strategic priorities, the recommendations of our CEO (except with respect to his own base salary) and the factors described above.
+For Mr. Benjamin's base salary, the Compensation Committee also took into consideration his relocation from the U.K. to the U.S. in April 2023, which required an assessment of a different market to measure competitive pay against.